marijnh/Eloquent-JavaScript/10_modules.md

 well-defined connectors, and less like mud, where everything mixes with everything.

-To separate modules in that way, each needs it own private ((scope)).

 {{index dependency}}

 The relations between modules are called dependencies.
 When a module